Why is my hardwood floor greasy

 Frequently Asked Questions

-How do I clean a greasy hardwood floor?
+How can I clean a greasy hardwood floor?

 To clean a greasy hardwood floor, start by sweeping or vacuuming to remove any loose dirt or debris.
-Then, use a hardwood floor cleaner specifically designed to cut through grease and grime.
-Apply the cleaner and let it sit for a few minutes before scrubbing and rinsing.
+Then, use a mild, pH-neutral hardwood floor cleaner and a microfiber mop to gently scrub the floor.
+Avoid using harsh chemicals or abrasive cleaners, which can damage the finish.

 When should I call a professional to clean my hardwood floors?

-If the grease and buildup on your hardwood floors is severe or you're unable to get them fully clean with DIY methods, it's best to call in a professional hardwood floor cleaning service.
-They have the right tools and products to deep clean and restore your floors.
+If the greasy film on your hardwood floors is extensive or difficult to remove, it's best to call a professional hardwood floor cleaning service.
+They have the specialized equipment and cleaning solutions to deep clean and restore the finish without causing any damage.

 Connect with certified professionals in your area